 - Ethical issues in healthcare delivery

-- Post-colonial and contemporary Malagasy politics as applied to healthcare policy and delivery
+- Post-colonial history and contemporary Malagasy politics as applied to healthcare policy and delivery

 Antananarivo and Beyond

-Commonly referred to as "Tana", Madagascar's capital is a sprawling, labyrinthine city of more than three million people, though at times can feel much smaller.
+Commonly referred to as "Tana," Madagascar's capital is a sprawling, labyrinthine city of more than three million people, although at times it can feel much smaller.
 The city boasts an interesting mix of nineteenth century Malagasy and more recent European influences, evident in the city's layout, architecture, economy, attitude, and atmosphere.
-Madagascar's capital is a beautiful city built on hills, with distinct neighborhoods, bustling open-air markets, intriguing paths, and endless staircases that wind their way among the hills.
+Madagascar's capital is a beautiful city built on hills, with distinct neighborhoods, bustling open-air markets, intriguing paths, and seemingly endless staircases that wind their way among the hills.

 The program also includes time in provincial areas, allowing students to view the varied facets of Malagasy society and culture through multiple lenses.
-In the rural town of Andasibe, a 150 km drive from Tana, students will engage with local residents including traditional healers and allopathic medical doctors at rural public hospitals.
-In Andasibe students will learn more about ethno-botany, home and folk remedies, and the extent to which health beliefs are grounded in traditional religion.
+In the rural town of Andasibe, a 150 km drive from Tana, students engage with local residents, including traditional healers and allopathic medical doctors, at rural public hospitals in non-clinical settings.
+In Andasibe students learn more about ethno-botany, home and folk remedies, and the extent to which health beliefs are grounded in traditional religion.

 Heterogeneous Communities and Natural Environment

-Madagascar is also well known for its exceptional ecological diversity: the island is home to extraordinary flora and fauna much of which is unique to this country and plays a distinctive role in traditional healthcare.
+Madagascar is also well known for its exceptional ecological diversity: the island is home to extraordinary flora and fauna much of which is unique to this country and plays a distinctive role in traditional healthcare practices.